-There are two ways that a cell can die: necrosis and apoptosis as cell begin to die you being to die slowly.
+There are two ways that a cell can die: necrosis and apoptosis as cells begin to die you being to die slowly.
 There is various way to slow down and prevent this process.
-With sentient, alkaline and yogic diet you prolong cell live.
+With a sentient, alkaline, and yogic diet you prolong cell life.

-- Necrosis occurs when a cell is damaged by an external force, such as poison, a bodily injury, infection or getting cut off from the blood supply (which might occur during a heart attack or stroke).
+- Necrosis occurs when a cell is damaged by an external force, such as poison, a bodily injury, infection, or getting cut off from the blood supply (which might occur during a heart attack or stroke).
 When cells die from necrosis, it’s a rather messy affair.
-The death causes inflammation that can cause further distress or injury within the body.
+Death causes inflammation that can cause further distress or injury within the body.

 - Apoptosis, on the other hand, is relatively civil, even though it may not sound so at first — it’s when a cell commits suicide.
 How is that better than necrosis?
 For one thing, the cleanup is much easier.
 It’s sometimes referred to as programmed cell death, and indeed, the process of apoptosis follows a controlled, predictable routine.

 When a cell is compelled to commit suicide (we’ll get to the triggers for apoptosis in just a minute), proteins called caspases go into action.
-They break down the cellular components needed for survival, and they spur production of enzymes known as DNases, which destroy the DNA in the nucleus of the cell.
+They break down the cellular components needed for survival, and they spur the production of enzymes known as DNases, which destroy the DNA in the nucleus of the cell.
 It’s like roadies breaking down the stage in an arena after a major band has been through town.
 The cell shrinks and sends out distress signals, which are answered by vacuum cleaners known as macrophages.
 The macrophages clean away the shrunken cells, leaving no trace, so these cells have no chance to cause the damage that necrotic cells do.